Try a sample application on your own cluster

 Based on the metrics collected so far for this workload, you can reduce throttling at a small cost.

-Remember, this is for one small workload after only two minutes of metrics collection.
+Remember, this is for one small workload, after collecting metrics for only two minutes.
 If your estate has tens of thousands of workloads and many clusters, the impact of rightsizing could be much greater.

 First 7 days: Metrics collection and preliminary recommendations

-So far you’ve looked at the first preliminary recommendation that was generated after one hour.
-The recommendations generated in the first 7 days are preliminary, and provide an evolving preview of the potential optimization impact.
-Recommendations can be viewed, but should not be applied because they’re not based on a complete set of metrics.
+So far, you’ve looked at the first preliminary recommendation generated after one hour.
+Recommendations generated in the first 7 days are preliminary, and provide an evolving preview of the potential optimization impact.
+These recommendations can be viewed, but shouldn’t be applied because they’re not based on a complete set of metrics.

 After Optimize Live collects 7 days of metrics, you’ll receive a complete recommendation once daily (the default schedule).
 As a best practice, you should review and selectively apply the first few complete recommendations to see what happens.
 Then, as you trust recommendations more, you can enable them to be applied automatically on more workloads.